 Lifting and harvesting by hand is most labor-intensive.
 The workload is reduced by using animal power.

-Want to keep reading about the potato crop and harvesting methods?
+Want to keep reading about the potato crop, harvesting methods?

 Buy your copy today and get a one-year free subscription to PotatoWorld magazine.